-3.1 Implementation of the modernization fund requires a governance structure: What is the
+3.1 Implementation of the modernization fund requires a governance structure: What is the right balance between the responsibilities of eligible Member States, the EIB and other institutions to ensure an effective and transparent management?

 3.2 Regarding the investments, what types of projects should be financed by the modernisation fund to ensure the attainment of its goals?
-Should certain types of
+Should certain types of projects be ineligible for support?